The pics are in from Saturday night's Kids' Choice Awards—and it's quite a mixed bag of winning looks as well as a few beauty faux pas.

 That's really the only thing that bugs here; her makeup is just fine.
 She's one of those lucky types—like many/most of you brown-eyed people—who can wear a lot of eye makeup without it overwhelming her or looking harsh.
 Compare to the lighter-eyed Kaley Cuoco to see what I mean.
 I really love the black in the waterlines for Laura; it makes her eyes look so enormous.

-So Laura has a sister: meet Vanessa, who is making her first Beauty Editor appearance.
-Unlike Laura, she seems to have all-one-tone hair colour, and I love this high ponytail wrapped in a piece of hair.
+Unlike Laura (her sister), Vanessa seems to have all-one-tone hair colour, and I love this high ponytail wrapped in a piece of hair.

 I don't mind her makeup, but it could've used a slightly lighter hand.
 I don't see the need for false lashes and heavy eyeshadow, nor does the strong eye need so much on the lips.
 I think a fresher face would've showed off her beauty to a much better effect.
 These girls have such amazing skin!